Submitted by Shannon McCallion, RVT & SAVT Financial Officer Typically, at this time of the…

 - Sensory: smell, sight, taste, touch, and sound.
 This is like putting on the bird channel for your cat

-- Occupational: Habits regarding action, like chewing a stick, grooming, using task oriented devices.
+- Occupational: Habits regarding action, like chewing a stick, grooming, and using task-oriented devices.
 These are often used together with the foraging/feeding strategies, like using a treat ball for a dog’s meal

-- Play: Using non-food related toys and opportunities to learn and interact and have fun with!
+- Play: Use non-food-related toys and opportunities to learn and interact and have fun!
 Like playdough!

 According to the Toronto Zoo (as well as many other educational sources on animal and human enrichment), “It was a positive effect on our animals by allowing them to interact with one another in a very natural way.
 It also stimulates their minds and provides them with physical and mental exercise.”
 Which sounds like a great way to say, “It keeps them busy and out of trouble for the most part.”

 Is that what you need in your household this week?
 Here are some suggestions on how to keep your Home Zoo happy and healthy!
-For simplicity’s sake, I’ve sorted my suggestions into the 5 areas by a common Home Zoo build of Dog, Cat, Child (elementary school age), and Adult.
+For simplicity’s sake, I have sorted my suggestions into the 5 areas by a common Home Zoo built of dogs, cats, children (elementary school age), and adults.